nimiq/qr-scanner/README.md

 As an optional fourth parameter a method can be provided that determines a region to which scanning should be restricted as a performance improvement.
 This region can optionally also be scaled down before performing the scan as an additional performance improvement.
 The region is specified as `x`, `y`, `width` and `height`; the dimensions for the downscaled region as `downScaledWidth` and `downScaledHeight`.
 Note that the aspect ratio between `width` and `height` and `downScaledWidth` and `downScaledHeight` should remain the same.
 By default, the scan region is restricted to a centered square of two thirds of the video width or height, whichever is smaller, and scaled down to a 400x400 square.

 As an optional fifth parameter a preference for the camera to use can be specified.
-Allowed values are `'environment'` and `'user'`.
+The preference can be either a device id as returned by `listCameras` or a facing mode specified as `'environment'` or `'user'`.
 The default is `'environment'`.
+Note that there is no guarantee that the preference can actually be fulfilled.

 To use the default value for an optional parameter, omit it or use `undefined`.